 In the beginning…

-I wrote tons in my first few months and enlisted Kevin to take tons of outfit shots and overall had a pretty good time, but I didn’t feel like I was connecting.
+I wrote tons in my first few months and enlisted a friend to take tons of outfit shots and overall had a pretty good time, but I didn’t feel like I was connecting.
 I wasn’t reaching into a new audience or finding my own way.
 I felt incredibly static.
 In the past, this would have been where I abandoned the project, but I had a deal with myself.
 I pushed on, posting weekly, and kept my three-year expiration date in mind.

 In the Fall of 2018, I decided to branch into a new media and started my Youtube channel, something that had been a goal of mine for a long time.
 I knew it was going to be scary, I knew I was going to get judged mercilessly, and I just decided to go for it anyway.
 That was one of the best decisions that I made, not only because it pushed me outside of my comfort zone, but because it was so instrumental in evolving my blog from a style blog to where it is today.
 It was my mirror.

 When I started making videos I (again) didn’t have a strong direction.
 I just figured I would make videos similar to ones I had seen other YTers make and go from there.
 I started with a little intro video (above) and after a few weeks found that the videos I really wanted to make were about skincare, beauty, and makeup.
 I was actually forcing myself not to make too many of those in order to stay within the lines of a “style blogger” which I had dubbed myself.